 Collecting Assessments may be tough, but you have to do it if your association is going to survive.

-Many associations struggle with collecting delinquent assessments, but it is a necessity.
+Most associations struggle with collecting delinquent assessments, but it is a necessity.
 Assessments are usually the only source of income for an association, and any owner’s failure to pay requires all of the other owners to pay that much more to cover the gap this creates in the community’s budget.
 So what is a good strategy for each association to adopt to boost collection rates as high as possible?

 1. Make your collection process automatic.